The council has a legal obligation to seize any stray dogs found in the community.

 The law states that:

-- You must always ensure your dog is wearing a collar and identity disc.
-Microchips are excellent as a 'back up' in case the collar is removed or falls off accidentally.
-If your dog is easily identifiable it makes re-uniting you with your lost pet so much easier and less distressing for everyone concerned.
+- You must always ensure your dog is wearing a collar and identity disc, that it is micro chipped and the details up to date.
+Microchips are a legal requirement and excellent as a 'back up' in case the collar is removed or falls off accidentally.
+If your dog is easily identifiable it makes re-uniting you with your lost pet so much easier and less distressing for everyone concerned

 To ensure your dog doesn't stray, when at home, keep your gates locked and the doors closed.
 During the summer months if you have your doors and windows open, ensure your dog is in an enclosed area or on a running chain in the garden.
 Ensure your garden walls and fences are sturdy and high enough to prevent the dog jumping over.

-Make sure your dog is never left alone and a responsible person is left in charge.
+Make sure your dog is never left alone while out and about, and a responsible person is left in charge.

 Rate this page